Study Results

 Qualified Preterm Infants

-Preterm infants will receive non-invasive optical spectroscopy and transcutaneous bilirubin testing for baseline comparison
+The skin of preterm neonates will be analyzed with diffuse reflectance spectroscopy (DRS) and Philip's BiliChek transcutaneous bilirubin testing for baseline comparison

 Diffuse Reflectance Spectroscopy

-DRS will be used as a non-invasive optical spectroscopy method to collect key biological information from neonatal skin including skin maturity, blood oxygenation, and bilirubin content.
+DRS will be used as a non-invasive optical spectroscopy method to evaluate whether DRS spectra can be used to extract optical information related to skin maturity as well as hemoglobin, melanin, and bilirubin concentrations.

 BiliChek